tusen-ai/naive-ui/src/upload/demos/enUS/submit-manually.demo.md

 # Uncontrolled manually submit

-You can use `submit` method to submit in uncontrolled manner.
-Also you can do it in controlled manner in another way.
+You can use a `ref` to get a handle on files uploaded, and the `submit` method to submit them when you're ready.

 ```html
 <n-button